What to consider before rescuing a cat

-Am I willing to provide a rescue cat with the support they need?
+Can I provide a rescue cat with the support they need?

-Most rescue cats are discharged from rescue homes with a full bill of health, but on the odd occasion some cats may need a few more vet visits, or even repeat medication.
-If you rescue such a cat, you must be prepared to accept the cost and commitment required to provide the healthcare they need.
+Most rescue cats are discharged from rescue homes with a full bill of health, but on the odd occasion they’re not, some cats may need a few more vet visits, or even repeat medication.
+If you rescue such a cat, be prepared to accept the cost and commitment required to provide the healthcare they need.

 What will I need to settle a rescue cat into my home as smoothly as possible?

-- Food – speak to rescue centre about what food the cat has responded to best, e.g. wet or dry
+- Eating time: Cat food bowls – speak to the rescue center about what food the cat has responded to best, e.g. wet or dry

 This entry was posted in Cats